anotheralex/Quiz/README.md

 To start QuizPlayerClient, run the following command from the command line:
 - java -Djava.security.policy=client.policy QuizPlayerClient

-Once the client is started, follow the onscreen instructions.
+Once the client is started, follow the onscreen instructions to enter players and enter and play quizzes and see the recent quiz play history.

+# Notes
+Quiz has been tested on OS X 10.7.5 with apps running successfully in Terminal.app.

+Server data is saved in a series of .ser files.
+These can be deleted to reset the system to its initial state.
+The files provided include a Guest player and a sample quiz.